Tiliqua rugosa: Distribution and habitat

 The species is widely distributed in arid to semiarid regions of southern and western Australia.
 The range extends from Broome, Western Australia, across the southernmost regions of the country to the coast, then north into Queensland.
 Four subspecies are found in Western Australia, including one at Rottnest Island.
 It also lives in the eastern states of Victoria and New South Wales, but does not reach coastal areas in these states.

 The habitat of the species includes shrub lands, eucalyptus forests, desert grasslands, and sandy dunes.
 They often shelter in the bush under low foliage.
-Being cold-blooded, these skinks are well known to have a strong preference for sun basking in open areas, and are often seen along roadsides or other cleared areas in its range.
+Being cold-blooded, these skinks are well known to have a strong preference for sun basking in open areas, and are often seen along roadsides, paddock edges or other cleared areas in its range.
 On average, individuals have a home range of four hectares, and can move up to 500 metres per day.

 These lizards show strong home range site stability for up to several years and often multiple lizards can utilise the same burrow.
 As conditions become hotter and drier these lizards tend to share the burrows.
 During the spring time and given an adequate source of food that season and normal mating behaviour, males can often overlap each other's ranges.
 This can lead to territoriality and agonistic behaviour.